salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.quick.md

 # flags.async.description

-To check the status of the job, use TBD.
+To check the status of the job, use sf deploy metadata report.
+To resume watching the job, use sf deploy metadata resume.

 # error.InvalidJobId